Search

 Regular

-Registration date: 2009-04-05
+Registration date : 2009-04-05

 Back to top Go down

-Re: How long does it take to identify a difference in sound?
+How long does it take to identify a difference in sound?
+Empty Re: How long does it take to identify a difference in sound?

-Post by samn on Sun Jun 20, 2010 4:28 pm
+Post by samn Sun Jun 20, 2010 11:28 am

 I've changed my entire set up, initially it was sound great in hifi shop than in my own living room.
 I lost the bass but gain more clarity and soundstage.
 Surprise, surprise, I rearranged my furniture and sofa, suddenly the bass was tight, treble was sweet and midrange was just clear.
 It took me 2 months to arrive to this new sound.